activescott/home-infra/containers/home-assistant/README.md

 ### Certificate Expiry

-For anyone a operating production SaaS application at scale (such as [Smartsheet 😉](https://www.smartsheet.com/)), you must empathize with my paranoia about expiring certificates.
+For anyone a operating production SaaS application at scale, you must empathize with my paranoia about expiring certificates.
 So I love having my various personal home infrastructure certificates' "expires in" front and center on my Home Assistant dashboard and alerting set up as it gets close to expiring 🤓

 ### HomeKit/HASS Bridge